tundish/blathnaid/blathnaid/tale/chapters.rst

 Advancement
 -----------

-In the same way that merchants would introduce their daughters to court, hoping them to marry into the nobility; so likewise the artisans would raise their girls to set their sights on a son of a rich merchant.
+In the same way that rich merchants introduce their daughters to Court, hoping them to marry into the nobility; so likewise the artisans would raise their girls to set their sights on the son of a merchant.
 The families relied on their seniors to make the connections, and so it had become the tradition to announce one's offspring to the head of one's Guild, and they would go and make enquiries as to a suitable match.